Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 Once an ESP32 controller is paired with a console, it will be able to reconnect outside of the grip menu.

-**Important:** This reconnect behavior is mirrored from the Pico W setup.
-On the ESP32, it only works correctly with the Switch 2.
-On the Switch 1, reconnect will usually fail.
+**Important:** On the ESP32, reconnect only works correctly with the Switch 2.
+On the Switch 1, it will usually fail.
 If you see a red status, "Disconnected by console.", it means the reconnect failed and you will need to return to the Grip menu and SHIFT + click "Reset Ctrl" to re-pair with the Switch.

 This bug is being tracked by [Issue 587](https://github.com/PokemonAutomation/Arduino-Source/issues/587).